BiltosLab/findit/README.md

 # Findit

-this stupid simple app came when i was in process of developing a basic git like clone (will be made public soon) and i made a parser that parses the whole directory recursively and prints everything and this was born from that with a few tweaks to the code it works well for now
+this stupid simple app does exactly what ```find``` does on unix systems it came to live when i was in process of developing a basic git like clone (will be made public soon) and i made a parser that parses the whole directory recursively sadly its slow when using in huge dirs etc but for normal use it functions almost like ```find``` in unix systems.

+this was meant to be educational nothing more nothing less.

 ## Usage: